sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 ## Crypto-tokens and their price

 What is a [crypto-token](https://www.investopedia.com/terms/c/crypto-token.asp)?
-In simple terms are a kind of cryptocurrency that represents one unit of something that can be used.
-We will try to deal with the problem of how such token should be priced, which given the experience with [bitcoin volatility](https://www.investopedia.com/articles/investing/052014/why-bitcoins-value-so-volatile.asp), seems like an important issue.
-Specially if we mean to use tokens as way for people to create community currencies.
+In simple terms, they are a class of cryptocurrencies that represent something that can be used withing the blockchain.

+We will be interested problem of how such token should be priced, which given the experience with [bitcoin volatility](https://www.investopedia.com/articles/investing/052014/why-bitcoins-value-so-volatile.asp), seems like an important issue.
+Specially relevant if we mean to use tokens as way for people to create community currencies.

 ### The liquidity problem